pansap99/COBRA/README.md

     --delta=2
 ```
 where additionally:
-- est_poses.json is a json file containing the estimated 6D poses
+- est_poses.json is a JSON file containing the estimated 6D poses
-- sigma_hat is the pd std (see evaluation section)
+- sigma_hat is the pd std (for details see evaluation section)